ksauby/workshops/R/Rgraphics/Rgraphics.md

 Original sources for these data are <http://www.transparency.org/content/download/64476/1031428> <http://hdrstats.undp.org/en/indicators/display_cf_xls_indicator.cfm?indicator_id=103106&lang=en>

 These data consist of *Human Development Index* and *Corruption Perception Index* scores for several countries.

+Create each of the following figures and include them in your R markdown file that you will "knit" later to create a HTML file to give to your TA when you are done with the lab.
+I suggest once you complete figure 5, knit your R markdown file to make sure that you are able to generate the HTML file.
+To get you started, use the R markdown file here, in which I have already included the figure (and code!) for Figure 1 below: .

 1. Create a scatter plot with CPI on the x axis and HDI on the y axis.
 2. Color the points in the previous plot blue.